 VII.
 SURVEY (REMOVAL) OF PROPERTY FROM PROPERTY RECORDS

-|A. The Property Office is responsible to maintain accurate accounting of tangible property for its life as university assets, including the disposition.
+A) The Property Office is responsible to maintain accurate accounting of tangible property for its life as university assets, including the disposition.
 Only the Property Office is authorized as the official university entity to propose the disposition of all university property.
 The Property Survey Board will review all property requesting to be surveyed with a value of $5,000 and over for the best interests of the State (see Section VII.B).

 The following procedures must be followed to remove property items from a department's inventory records:

-|B. Property Survey Board
+B) Property Survey Board

 Section 3520.2 of the State Administrative Manual states: "Each agency will have a duly appointed Property Survey Board.
 It will be the responsibility of the Board to determine that the best interest of the State is served in disposing of State property.
 To the extent possible, there will be a sufficient number of members on the Board that both business management and program responsibilities will be represented.
 At least two members of the Property Survey Board will approve all Property Survey Reports."

 Cal State San Marcos has an appointed Property Survey Board that includes the Associate Vice President for Business and Financial Services, the Director of Accounting and Technology Services, and the Director of Procurement & Support Services.
 The Property Survey Board will review all property requesting to be surveyed with a value of $5,000 and over for the best interests of the State.
 A Property Survey Report, STD 152, will be prepared by the Property Office for submission to the Board for review and approval.
 The Survey report will list the property to be surveyed, the reason for the survey and the proposed disposition.

 under $5,000 requesting to be surveyed.
 A Property Survey Report, STD 152, will be

 Future issues, discussions and changes to the Property Accounting Policy and Procedure will be brought to the attention of the Property Survey Board.

 VIII.
 TRANSFERS AND RELOCATION OF PROPERTY

 It is the responsibility of the department to notify the Property Office of all transfers and relocations of property.

 A) Relocation of Entire Department

 When an entire department relocates, the department should complete a physical inventory of property and notify the Property Office, via memo or e-mail, of such relocation.

-|B. Surplus Property Under $2,500
+B) Surplus Property Under $2,500

 Departments having excess/surplus property with an original cost of $2,500 or less should notify the Property Office via memo or e-mail.
 The Property Office is the sole designee for determining the disposition of University Property as outlined in Section II.A.6.
 Departments who may be able to use excess/surplus property should contact the Property Office, via e-mail, to check on availability.

 IX.
 PROPERTY PROCEDURES FOR INSTRUCTIONAL AND INFORMATION TECHNOLOGY SERVICES

 Due to the large volume of purchased computer property, the Property Office and IITS have developed special procedures for capitalization.

 A) External Computer Hardware Over $5,000

 All external computer hardware purchased by IITS with a unit cost over $5,000 will be capitalized on Property records and charged to the IT Hardware account code 616810.
 Upon receipt in Shipping and Receiving, computer property will be tagged with inventory bar codes and delivered to IITS.
 IITS will notify the Property Office of the location of the new computer property by scanning the equipment and updating the Equipment Inventory Database.

-|B. Internal Computer Components Over $5000
+B) Internal Computer Components Over $5000

 All purchased internal computer equipment with a unit cost over $5,000 will be capitalized on Property records and charged to the IT Hardware account code 616810.
 The value of the internal component will be added to the computer hardware that is being upgraded.
 IITS will provide the bar-code number of the designated equipment to the Property Office.

-|C. External Computer Hardware Under $5,000
+C) External Computer Hardware Under $5,000

 External computer equipment with a unit cost of less than $5,000 will not be capitalized on Property records, but will be bar-coded for tracking purposes.
 Computer hardware between $1,500.00 and $4,999.99 will be charged to account code 616002.
 Computer hardware under $1,500.00 will be charged to account code 616005.

 The Property Office will continue to tag all incoming computer equipment to the University, regardless of value.
 IITS will be responsible to tag all computer equipment acquired on the yearly Computer Refresh Program and record all pertinent serial numbers.
 All computer equipment acquired by the University will be routed through IITS for issue to campus departments.
 IITS will maintain its own set of records with regard to University computer equipment.
-Policy for IITS procedures can be found at: http://www.csusm.edu/iits/policies/index.htm
+Policy for IITS procedures can be found at: IITS Policies.